MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/best-practices/business-logic/consider-disabling-navbar-programmatically-opening-entity-forms-views.md

 ## Symptoms

-Opening up forms or views with a URL, could lead to slower client performance on high latency networks when the navigation bar (NavBar) is enabled.
+When you programmatically open forms or views with a URL, could lead to slower client performance on high latency networks when the navigation bar (NavBar) is enabled.

 <a name='guidance'></a>

 ## Guidance

 Determine if your users need to have the full navigation bar when creating customizations that open forms or views through a URL.
-In most cases, users selects on a link to open a form, do some quick work, and then close the record.
-Disabling the navigation bar will lower the amount of resources to be loaded which lowers the number of network requests being made.
+In most cases, users select a link to open a form, do some quick work, and then close the record.
+Disabling the navigation bar lowers the amount of resources to be loaded which lowers the number of network requests being made.

 [!INCLUDE[cc-terminology](../../../data-platform/includes/cc-terminology.md)]